hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/performance.md

 # Disabling :text Indexing

-On servers storing large numbers of Codings and CodeableConcepts (as well as any other token SearchParameter target where the `:text` modifier is supported), the indexes required to support the `:text` modifier can consume a large amount of index space, and cause a masurable impact on write times.
+On servers storing large numbers of Codings and CodeableConcepts (as well as any other token SearchParameter target where the `:text` modifier is supported), the indexes required to support the `:text` modifier can consume a large amount of index space, and cause a measurable impact on write times.

 This modifier can be disabled globally by using the ModelConfig#setSuppressStringIndexingInTokens setting.